 The definitions of terms listed in this section are useful in helping to understand the concepts presented in this book:

-failover: When a member of a high availability system fails unexpectedly (unplanned downtime), in order to continue offering services to its consumers, the system undergoes a failover operation.
-If the system is an active-active system, the failover is performed by the load balancer entity serving requests to the active members.
-If an active member fails, the load balancer detects the failure and automatically redirects requests for the failed member to the surviving active members.
+failover: When a member of a high availability system fails unexpectedly (unplanned downtime), the system undergoes a failover operation to continue offering services to its consumers.
+For an active-active system, the load balancer entity serving requests to the active members performs the failover.
+If an active member fails, the load balancer detects the failure and automatically redirects requests for the failed member to surviving active members.

-failback: Failback is a planned operation after unplanned downtime.
-After a system undergoes a successful failover operation, the original failed member can be repaired over time and can be re-introduced into the system as a standby member.
-If desired, a failback process can be initiated to activate this member and deactivate the other.
+failback: A planned operation after unplanned downtime.
+After a system undergoes a successful failover operation, you can repair the original failed member and re-introduce into the system as a standby member.
+You can initiate a failback process to activate this member and deactivate the other.
 This process reverts the system back to its pre-failure configuration.

 shared storage: Although each node in a cluster is a standalone server that runs its own set of processes, there are some file system based data and configuration elements which need uniform access from all nodes in a cluster.
 Shared storage refers to the ability of the cluster to be able to access the same storage, usually disks, from any node in the cluster.

 For SAN based deployments, a clustered file system, such as OCFS, may also be needed.
 Some examples of this usage are, JMS file based persistence store, transaction logs persistence store, domain configuration in case of cold failover cluster setup.

 primary node: The node that is actively running Oracle Fusion Middleware at any given time in a cluster.
 If this node fails, Oracle Fusion Middleware fails over to the secondary node.
 Because the primary node runs the active Oracle Fusion Middleware installation(s), if this node fails, Oracle Fusion Middleware fails over to the secondary node.
 See the definition for secondary node in this section.